expo/expo/packages/expo-google-sign-in/README.md

 ### `signInAsync(): Promise<?GoogleSignInAuthResult>`

 Starts the native authentication flow with the information provided in `initAsync()`.
 If a user cancels, the method will return `{ type: 'cancel', user: null }`.
-However if a user successfully finishes the authentication flow, the returned value will be: `{ type: 'success', user: GoogleSignIn }`.
+However if a user successfully finishes the authentication flow, the returned value will be: `{ type: 'success', user: GoogleUser }`.

 There are some errors that can be thrown while authenticating, check `GoogleSignIn.ERRORS` for available error codes.